Persian Chicken Kebabs with Saffron and Lemon

 Where rice dishes are referred to as ‘polo’ (pronounced ‘pawlaw’) it usually indicates that the rice has been mixed with some other ingredient.
 Our plain white rice, served with our kebabs and khoresh (stews) is referred to as ‘chelow.‘ In the case of this dish, barberries are the additional ingredient.

 Barberries are edible red berries which grow in the wild in Europe and West Asia.
 They are rich in vitamin C and tart in flavour.
-They are called ‘zereshk’ in Farsi and are bought and used in their dried form.
-You can buy zereshk from most Middle-Eastern food shops or, as I often do, online.
+They are called ‘zereshk’ in Persian and are bought and used in their dried form.
+You can buy zereshk from most Middle-Eastern food shops or online.

-My mother and other members of our family would always poach the chicken and as a child I would search for the breast meat layered throughout my mother’s zereshk polo but I appreciate now that, when cooked for too long, this cut of meat can be quite dry.
-My recipe below uses chicken breast but with a few changes to preparation and cooking to ensure it remains juicy.
-I generally source chicken for all my cooking from a butcher (online or the old-fashioned method of dropping into a local establishment).
+My mother and other members of our family would always poach chicken breast and layer it in the zereshk polo.
+I appreciate now that, when cooked for too long, this cut of meat can be quite dry.
+My recipe below uses chicken breast but the cooking method ensures it remains juicy.
+I generally source chicken from a butcher (online or the old-fashioned method of dropping into a local establishment).

 Zereshk Polo ba Morgh

 - 4 Chicken Breasts (with skin and drumette - see note above about cut)